 In 2011 Parkbus expanded its cooperation with Ontario Parks, and received sponsorships and grants, including Tourism Development Fund grant from the Ontario Ministry of Tourism.
 This critical support allowed us to expand the Algonquin service and to start developing new routes to Grundy Lake and Killarney Provincial Parks.

 In 2012, Ontario Trillium Foundation made a crucial commitment to Parkbus project with a two year grant, allowing the initiative to expand and grow.

-Since then, Parkbus has been recognized by the industry, media and thousands of passengers, winning Tourism Entrepreneurship Award at the Canadian Tourism Awards in 2014, and being named the Tourism Innovator of the Year Finalist at the Ontario Tourism Awards in 2013.
+Over the next few years, Parkbus has been recognized by the industry, media and thousands of passengers, winning Tourism Entrepreneurship Award at the Canadian Tourism Awards in 2014, and being named the Tourism Innovator of the Year Finalist at the Ontario Tourism Awards in 2013.
 The services was profiled by the international media, including the National Geographic, that listed it in the 50 Smart Cities Idea list in November 2014.

 In 2016 Parkbus joined forces with Vancouver-based Better Environmentally Sound Transportation (BEST) to pilot service from the city to select BC Parks destinations.
 Following a successful pilot, BEST officially adopted Parkbus as one of its programs, opening a new chapter for the project.
 In the same year Parkbus developed Halifax - Kejimkujik route in partnership with Parks Canada.

 As Parkbus enters its 8th year in 2017, service out of Vancouver and Halifax is set to grow, as Montreal is becoming the latest city on Parkbus network through partnership with Navette Nature - a young company providing transportation to Quebec parks from the city.